Hubro/clipface/README.md

   **Environment variable**: `CLIPFACE_CLIPS_PATH`

 - `user_password` - A password used to protect this Clipface instance.
-If set, users must first input this password before they can watch any clips or see the list of clips.
+If set, users must input this password before they can watch any clips or see the list of clips.
 By default this parameter is not set, which will allow anybody to browse and watch all your clips.

   **Default value**: *(unset)*
   **Environment variable**: `CLIPFACE_USER_PASSWORD`